ceph/ceph-csi/docs/cephfs-snap-clone.md

   Refer [external-snapshotter](https://github.com/kubernetes-csi/external-snapshotter/)
   for more information on these sidecar controllers.
-There should be a `volumesnapshotclass` object present in the cluster for snapshot request to be satisified.
+There should be a `volumesnapshotclass` object present in the cluster for snapshot request to be satisfied.

   - To install snapshot controller and CRD